Skip to main content

 General

-• Compare and contrast the protocols used in wireless and mobile networking with those used in traditional fixed-infrastructure networking.
+• Compare and contrast between network protocols, routing mechanisms, and architectural designs.
+Analyze and differentiate between protocols used in wireless networking in comparison to those used in traditional networking.